vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-27 / Thanesar, the Pāśupata Order and the Skandapurān. a 539
+27 / Thanesar, the Pāśupata Order and the Skandapurāṇa 539

 The Later Guptas of Magadhā, from whose family the princess stemmed, were well familiar with the Pāśupata tradition.
-41 This follows from an inscrip tion of the time of another grandchild of Adityasena (Vatsadevī’s cousin), the ¯ Later–Gupta king Vis.n. ugupta.
+41 This follows from an inscrip tion of the time of another grandchild of Adityasena (Vatsadevī’s cousin), the ¯ Later–Gupta king Vis.ṇugupta.
 In this inscription we are told that the pilgrim Avimuktajja (Skt.
 Avimuktārya), 42 who had visited numerous Saiva holy places ´ inhabited by Siddhas (anekaśivasiddhāyatana◦), was devoted to ‘his own doc trine’ (svasiddhāntābhirata).
 43 It is therefore possible, even likely, that one or more Pāśupata teachers from Magadhā had traveled to Nepal, some of whom may have reached it in the company of the Later–Gupta princess.
 44

-When the Skandapurān. a text was thus brought to Nepal, it had undergone the two additions quoted above, (n.
+When the Skandapurāṇa text was thus brought to Nepal, it had undergone the two additions quoted above, (n.
 36 on p.
 537 f.) as part of a wider inter polation, in order to make good for what were, in the eyes of its conveyers and receivers, two neglected issues: the authenticity of the Pāśupata tradition within Magadhā, now said to have been founded by Lakulīśa himself, and the prominence of the holy state sanctuary of Nepal, Paśupatinātha.

 Matrimonial alliances and the spread of culture

 Historians are used to judge royal matrimonial alliances by their political im plications.
 If our reconstruction holds any water, the cultural implications may also have been significant and may have had a more lasting effect than the po litical ones.
 Next to their husbands, princesses on their way to the residences of their grooms were accompanied by a cort`ege of ladies-in-waiting and dignitaries of all sorts.
-Among these there may have been religious virtuosi and literati, who, in the train of the two newlywed queens, Vāsat.ā and Vatsadevī, brought the Pāśupata order to Daks.in. a Kosala and the Skandapurān. a to Nepal.
+Among these there may have been religious virtuosi and literati, who, in the train of the two newlywed queens, Vāsat.ā and Vatsadevī, brought the Pāśupata order to Daks.iṇa Kosala and the Skandapurāṇa to Nepal.

 41 A post-Gupta Lakulīśa image was found in Benisagar, southeastern Bihar (Panigrahi 1956, 3).
 Other Lakulīśa images in Bihar are reported in Mitra 1984, 116, n.
 16.